 Reduction in driving – As they say, “location, location, location”.
 As so many do, one of the main criteria for our new home is how well located it is from the places that we regularly go.
 In our case, this is school for the kids, work, errands to stores, and the farm.
 We were able to narrow down to a couple of neighborhoods that would reduce the distance to all of these places, and our new home is now in walking distance from the kids’ schools and a new light rail station that one of us takes to the office.
 It is also 10 minutes closer to the farm.
 Altogether, this new location should reduce our driving (already lower than average) by one third or more.

-The biggest heating problem in this house is for the basement apartment.
-The basement is insufficiently insulated, and so is always significantly colder than the main unit (We would like to re-insulate the space, but this won’t make it into the five year plan, maybe more like the 15 or 20 year plan).
+The biggest heating problem in this house on moving in was for the basement apartment.
+The basement is insufficiently insulated, and so is always significantly colder than the main unit (We would like to re-insulate the space, but this won’t make it into the five year plan, but should for the 20 year plan).
 Further, the house’s gas furnace isn’t ‘zoned’, in that it either provides heat to the whole building or none of it.
 Put together, this means that the basement needs an additional heat source.
 We considered electric baseboards, but instead have settled on a much more efficient option, a Mitsubishi cold climate air to air heat pump, also known as a mini-split (we’ve discussed heat pumps before here), installed in September of 2018.
-This heat pump, though a bit more expensive up-front, will use only around a quarter as much electricity as electric radiant baseboards, and will have a very low carbon footprint due to the clean energy grid that Ontario has in place.
+This heat pump, though a bit more expensive up-front, will use only a quarter as much electricity as electric radiant baseboards, and will have a very low carbon footprint due to the clean energy grid that Ontario has in place.
 This heat pump will give the apartment renter full control over the heat in the apartment.
-It will also provide for much of the baseload heat for the upstairs as much of this heat will rise up from the basement to the upper levels.
-Only time will tell for the exact numbers, but quick calculations suggest that the heat pump may reduce natural gas usage by the furnace by about a third.
+It will also provide for some of the baseload heat for the upstairs as much of this heat will rise up from the basement to the upper levels.
+Only time will tell for the exact numbers, but quick calculations suggest that the heat pump may reduce natural gas usage from the furnace by about a third.

 The second way that we will reduce our natural gas use is to do a significant amount of our home heating with wood.
-This isn’t a solution for everyone, but with working from a home office, enjoying tending a fire, and having an unlimited supply of sustainably cut local firewood (link to firewood page), it makes a lot of sense for us.
+This isn’t a solution for everyone, but with working from a home office, enjoying tending a fire, and having a nearly unlimited supply of sustainably cut local firewood, it makes a lot of sense for us.
 The house currently has a 35 year old fireplace on the main level.
-Most older fireplaces actually provide no relief on heating bills; they heat up the room that they are in but they also suck vast amounts of warm air from the inside of a home and send them up the chimney.
-Further, they burn inefficiently and produce a lot of unhealthy air pollution.
+Most older fireplaces actually provide little relief on heating bills; they heat up the room that they are in but they also suck vast amounts of warm air from the inside of a home and send them up the chimney.
+They also burn inefficiently and produce a lot of unhealthy air pollution.
 However, newer high efficiency wood stoves are another story completely.
 They tightly control the fire and airflow, allowing them to burn very cleanly as well as do an excellent job of heating a home.
 In 2019 or 2020, we will swap out the current fireplace for a high efficiency woodstove.
-If things go as planned, a fire will burn on the majority of days through the winter, which would reduce the remaining heating needs of the house by half.
+If things go as planned, a fire will burn on half the days through the winter, which should further reduce the remaining heating needs of the house by half.

 - The new home is a bit bigger than our 2017 rental, and so we estimate that it will use 50% more natural gas than our 2017 numbers if we make no changes to our behavior.
 Heat is now provided for 6 people.